fbraza/fbraza/README.md

 ## 👋 Hi there
 I am Faouzi from 🇫🇷.
 After almost 10 years of investigating the secret life of our immune cells I try now to build and architect useful solutions for data-related challenges.
 I like to define myself as a Data Engineer with a sniff of DevOps.
 After having worked as a consultant inter at Adaltas I am today a Data Engineer consultant at Dataroots.
+In my spare time, I also practice ML and Data Analysis.

 I use a blog to document my learning & professional journey in the field and if you feel like you want to contact me, you can find me on [![Twitter][1.2]][1] or here on [![Github][2.2]][2].